 This whole scenario would have never erupted if the nuns had not tried to harass the people during their special Fatima prayer.
 Is that conducive to Catholic reverence upon a shrine that was specifically requested to be built especially for the Blessed Mother and the honor of God, as described in the ebook?

-Back in May of 2004, no one harassed anybody and there was absolutely no interference whatsoever from any nun.
+Back in May of 2004, no one harassed anybody and there was absolutely no interference whatsoever from anyone over Hindus praying.

 The nuns departed, but then, something more...

 That angered a Catholic Brother, who stepped over the outside wall around the Little Chapel, and headed toward the disruptive nuns, on your left, the upper part of the video.
 Again unbelievable.
 This whole scenario would have never erupted if the nuns had not tried to harass the mass prayer.